CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/magnetic_reassembler.md

     output(Collection<ItemStack>)
     ```

 - `int`.
 The time needed to perform the recipe, in ticks.
-Will run faster than this number when heated over 125 C..
-Requires greater than or equal to 1.
+Will run faster than this number when heated over 125 C. Requires greater than or equal to 1.
 (Default `(default time for this machine in the mod's config)`).

     ```groovy:no-line-numbers
     time(int)